CLIPT Stable Isotope Laboratory

 About the CLIPT Lab:

 The CLIPT lab is a joint infrastructure facility at UiO shared between the Geoscience and Bioscience departments.
-It is part of the Centre for Earth Evolution and Dynamics (CEED) and affiliated with the Centre for Biogeochemistry in the Anthropocene (CBA).
+It is affiliated with the Centre for Earth Evolution and Dynamics (CEED) and the Centre for Biogeochemistry in the Anthropocene (CBA).
+For more information about the CLIPT lab and stable isotope analyses, check out our original video series!

 CLIPT has been providing high quality stable isotope data to the UiO research community since its official opening in April, 2018.
 Among its multi-disciplinary user base are geologists, biologists, medical researchers, chemists, and archeologists, with research in the fields of paleoclimatology, Viking history, cancer cell growth, eco-toxicity, biologic trophic studies, resource allocation, and climate change.

-The facility currently houses a Thermo Fisher DeltaV Stable Isotope Mass Spectrometer configured with a Flash EA Isolink system capable of high precision carbon, nitrogen, oxygen and hydrogen stable isotope analyses on bulk organic samples.
+The facility currently houses a Thermo Fisher DeltaV Stable Isotope Mass Spectrometer configured with a Flash Elemental Analyzer Isolink system capable of high precision carbon, nitrogen, oxygen and hydrogen stable isotope analyses on bulk organic samples.
+You can see how the Elemental Analyzer and Mass Spectrometer work in Episode 2 and Episode 3 of our video series.

 We welcome visits from interested researchers and students and are available to discuss your stable isotope analytical needs.
 Contact the CLIPT Lab to set up a meeting or to take a personal tour of the facility.